jrpotter/notebook/notes/set/trees.md

 %%ANKI
 Basic
 Let $T$ be a rooted tree.
 What does a level refer to?
-Back: All nodes in $T$ that have the same depth.
+Back: A set of nodes in $T$ that have the same depth.
 Reference: Thomas H. Cormen et al., _Introduction to Algorithms_, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1711136845114-->
 END%%